OBBI 110630Z 12006KT CAVOK 23/13 Q1015 NOSIG

 On 14th of December, 1936, rushing out of stage rehearsal, Abdulwahed heads home to the news of his wife [Zaina - زينة ] bore him a daughter.
-Disappointment gripped him, as he expected a son, but he was soon charmed by the eyes of his [ Touria – ثريا ].
-A name relating to bright stars of the [ Pleiades Constellation ], and an emphasis to the unimaginable value of shining beauty.
+Disappointment gripped his patriarchal self, but he was soon charmed by the eyes of his [ Touria – ثريا ].
+A name relating to bright stars of the [ Pleiades Constellation ], and an emphasis to the unimaginable worth of shining beauty.

-Being the self-taught literary that he was, he filled her life with Poetry, Philosophy, History, he even managed to commission a tutor for her.
+Being the self-taught literary that he was, he filled her life with Poetry, Philosophy, History, even managing to commission a tutor.
 He pushed her into public speaking and saw her education through, sending her to Tunis to advance further than primary school.
-He was her first step to the Stage, and her lifting hand to the Silver Screen.
+In the Arts he was her first step to the Stage, and her lifting hand to the Silver Screen.
 She was his Touria.

 I am your Daughter…

-Touria’s had a fascination with flight, long before her first ride.
-As a young girl, she lived through air raids of 1940’s WWII, witnessing the swarm of aircraft diving and twisting, through and between the minarets of Fez.
-Her toys were planes, her eyes were to the sky, and she never missed an opportunity to see the birds when they passed by.
+Touria’s had a fascination with flight long before her first ride.
+As a young girl she lived through air raids of 1940’s WWII, witnessing the swarms of aircraft diving and twisting through and between the minarets of Fez.
+Her toys were planes, her eyes were to the sky, and she never missed an opportunity to see the fiery birds when they passed by.
 Her feet on the ground, her heart in the air, she was truly a person of the Sky.

-After moving to Casablanca in 1948, Touria gets in a taxi with her father.
+After moving the family to Casablanca in 1948, Abdulwahed gets in a taxi with daughter in pursuit of a promise.
 They head to the nearest aviation school, at the [ Tit Mellil Airport – مطار تيط مليل ].
 Built by the French after the war, it was used as a training facility by the Elite fighter Corp, known as the [ Ailes Chérifiennes – Noble Wings – أجنحة الشريفة ].

-Once at the Airport, Touria walks in with her father.
-The officers took them for local job seekers and were quick to dismiss them.
-It was more of a joke to them when her father spoke.
+Once at the airport Abdulwahed walks in with his daughter.
+The French officers took them for local job seekers and were quick to dismiss them.
+It was more of a joke to them when he spoke.
 Derogatory in manner, School Director, Monsieur Martin dismisses the “Mohammed” and “Fatima” standing in front of him.
 Laughter to the idea, and ridicule to the thought, he gathers his subordinates and shares the laugh.
-Her father gives his best performance, to argues “I have the means.
+He gives his best performance to argues “I have the means.
 What rule forbids her?”

 Faced with the bureaucratic logic of the old French system, and a belief that Touria would never be able to finish the intensive elite pilot course.
 Monsieur Martin, reluctantly allows her to take the classes.
 It was now up to her to attain her dream.

 The weather was reported to be intensely turbulent, to the point that, she had to climb to about 10,000ft or approx 3,000m to conduct her tests.
 She completes all her tasks and lands the aircraft with engines off, rolling directly to the spectator's stand.
-Expecting failure, Touria was surprised to see that the man that stood in her way, was the first to greet her.
-Not only that, Monsieur Martin carries Touria on his shoulders, and accompanies her to the verbal test.
+Expecting failure, Touria was surprised to see that the man that stood in her way was the first to greet her.
+Out of character with joy Monsieur Martin carries Touria on his shoulders and accompanies her to the verbal test.

 At the age of almost 15, [ Touria Abdulwahed AlChaoi – ثريا عبدالواحد الشاوي ] becomes the first Moroccan to earn a pilot's license, and an instant local, national, and international celebrity.
 Word spread around the world, to the announcement of her achievements.
 Political Leaders, International Celebrities, even the Sultan of Morocco Mohammed the 5th receives her at the Royal Palace.

 Shortly after her great achievement Touria’s cough relapses and develops.
-Compounded with the stress of her test, along with the low temperatures of altitude flying, and a lack of medical attention to her previous infection.
-Doctors said that she would barely survive the next 2 weeks.
-With word of her illness reaching the Sultan, he orders to immediately transfer her to a medical facility in the Alps [ Clinique Sancellemoz ] and helps her recover.
-Six months with Mont Blanc as her companion, she gets her health back and heads back home.
+Compounded with the stress faced in her training, along with the low temperatures of altitude flying, and a lack of medical attention, Doctors didn't expect her to survive the week.
+With word of her illness reaching the Sultan, he orders to immediately transfer her to a medical facility in the Alps [ Clinique Sancellemoz ] and helps in her recovery.
+Six months with company of Mont Blanc, she quickly finds her strength and heads back home.

 Touria returns to a country at the brink of civil war, the Sultan has been exiled and replaced.
-The French increase security enforcement in the cities, to quell the chaos abound.
+The French increase security enforcement in the cities in an attempt to quell the chaos abound.
 Nationalists fought communists, Communists fought the Islamist, which then fought the French, which placed local gangs in charge, which the nationalist fought, and so on.
 Bombings were frequent, and things weren't well.

-Touria focuses on herself and aviation, working to improve the local culture and be a positive beacon of hope.
+Touria focuses on herself and aviation, working to improve the local culture and become a positive beacon of hope.
 She cooperates with a number of charities and foundations.
-Being the celebrity that she was, donations came in easy through her.
+Being the celebrity that she was, donations came easy.
 Later she gets involved with a Local Women’s Charity Foundation in aiding impoverished Moroccan women.
 Only to uncover that the members of the charity were embezzling funds.
-She ousts them, and creates a furry among the women elites of Casablanca, as she accuses them by name, to the infractions they committed.
+She ousts them, and creates a furry among the women elites of Casablanca.
+She accuses them by name to the infractions they committed.
 She later opens a Charity Foundation of her own and manages her image directly without the parasitic arm of the bourgeois.